Generalised Bianchi permutability for isothermic surfaces: Introduction

 The aim of this paper is to eliminate the assumption in Bianchi permutability and obtain \emph{all} successive Darboux transforms without further integration, even in the case when the spectral parameters are equal.
 Rather than using Bianchi permutability we obtain two--step Darboux transforms with the same spectral parameter by a Sym--type method, \cite{sym_soliton_1985}, that is, by differentiation with respect to the spectral parameter.

 The existence of spectral parameters, transformations, and permutability suggested that the class of isothermic surfaces constitutes an integrable system, an approach taken in \cite{cieslinski1995isothermic} which renewed modern interest in isothemic surfaces.
 Various characterisations of Darboux transformations have been obtained since: Darboux transformation can be described in terms of a Riccati type equation \cite{darboux_isothermic}; Darboux pairs of isothermic surfaces can be viewed as a curved flat using the Minkowski model \cite{bjpp} or using the quaternionic model \cite{hertrich-jeromin_supplement_1997} of conformal geometry.
 In fact, isothermic surfaces can be characterised via the existence of a closed $1$--form or, equivalently, a one parameter family of flat connections \cite{ferus_curved_1996, KamPedPin, burstall_conformal_2010}, and one can view Darboux transformations as the parallel sections of the flat connections \cite{hertrich-jeromin_mobius_2001, udo_habil}.
+In addition, many of the aforementioned works have investigated the various transformations of isothermic surfaces and their relationships: for example, the $T$-transforms, also known as Calapso transforms, can be obtained algebraically from the Darboux transforms, while the Christoffel dual can be obtained via a Sym-type formula from either the $T$-transforms or the Darboux transforms.

 In this paper, we use the quaternionic model and describe Darboux transform by parallel sections of the associated family of flat connections of the isothermic surface.
 A short review of isothermic surfaces, the associated family $d_\lambda$ and Bianchi permutability in this setting is given in Section \ref{sec:background} to setup the notations and tools for our main result.